-COVID: Serosurvey in 10 hotspot cities, 60 other dists to determine community transmission
+COVID: Serosurvey in 10 hotspot cities, 60 other districts to determine community transmission

 New Delhi, May 25: The top 10 hotspot cities reporting the highest number of COVID-19 cases in the country will be covered in a serosurvey to estimate the prevalence of community transmission of the infection, according to protocols drafted by researchers from the Indian Council of Medical Research (ICMR) and other agencies.